pulakb/UnitTesting-Promises/README.md

 **Execute**

-- Go to the example folder, say, 'jQuery' in commandline and type karma start karma.config.js
+- Go to the example folder, say, 'jQuery' in command line and type karma start karma.config.js